datsimps/weatherbot/README.md

 ## Quick Sidenote:
 I already covered the logic behind the weather aspect of the program, so I will not be covering it here.
 It'll be under the *Weather* section on my github repos.
+This project requires an API key and Guild Id to be set in the environment variables.
+You add the a bot to your discord developer portal then, click on the bot url to add the bot to a server.
+After that you set the variables in this program to your desired Guild Id and discord token, you can run the program.
+Change your User agent in the projram to your information as it is required from the weather API.
+To execute the program you use "cargo shuttle run" instead of "cargo run".

 ## About:
 The idea behind the project is to create a discord bot to get weather updates.
 This